Learning to Listen

 Coloured shakers

-They range from comparing different homemade shakers and sorting them into loud and quiet…finding shakers that sound the same…recorded walks to different places where the children have to listen for clues to identify the location…recordings of music where we listen out for different sounds, moods and instruments…and stories where we have to create the sounds as the characters experience them.
+They range from comparing different homemade shakers and sorting them into loud and quiet…finding shakers that sound the same…thinking about sounds that are opposites…recorded walks to different places where the children have to listen for clues to identify the location…recordings of music where we listen out for different instruments, sounds and feelings …and stories where we have to create the sounds and moods as the characters experience them.

-We will shortly be sharing these games with you so you can have fun playing them at home.
+We will shortly be sharing these games with you so you can have fun playing them at home…but there is a lot that you probably do already!